 Idea 11: Use Light, Neutral Color Palettes

 Whites, soft grays, pale blues, and warm beiges reflect light and make walls recede visually.
-Designers recommend upper cabinet colors with a Light Reflectance Value (LRV) between 55 and 85 to maximize the light-expanding effect.
+Designers recommend upper cabinet colors with a Light Reflectance Value (LRV) between 55 and 85 to get the most from the light-expanding effect.

 Top color choices for small kitchens: